cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - All Search List type filters
  - Footer rework after the all search is done - maybe remove type page links in favor of all search and look at layout
+ - Look at Sendinblue or other email integration - with RSS dead and a lot of email comments from HikeLemmon seems worth doing something here (maybe just a matter of creating email output to copy and paste at the start?)
  - Property Change Tracking - Need: Content Format Type, Check Notes/Links
  - Clean up the main window - split out context - consider creating a control?
  - Sorting needs better visual indicators